reproducible-agile/reproducible-agile.github.io/public/files/agile2018_proposal.md

 - making participants' provided analyses more reproducible
 - introducing participants to tools/software for reproducible research
 - learning about experiences of AGILE participants with reproducibility
+- report on the workshop website (cross posted on involved organisations blogs)
+- recruiting new expertise/co-organizers from the participants for a full-day workshop at AGILE 2019

 ## 3. Abstract